Do you know what day it is?

 What you need to bring with you to vote may vary by state, and differ based on whether or not you’re already registered––as many states let you register AND vote same-day.

-A quick google search will lead you to the right place.
+A quick google search will lead you to the right place, or you can check out this Vote411 page.
 For Illinois, you can see IL registration requirements here.
 If you’re already registered, you don’t need to bring anything with you to vote in Illinois–just yourself!

 Know your voting rights